 There is no international instrument that expressly prevents a government ship from using its embarked aircraft or small boat in rendering assistance to a person in distress.
-Embarked aircraft and small boats should be considered an extension of the ship; 94 all available resources necessary to the lifesaving operation should be used, even if the location of the distress incident is in a coastal state's territorial sea.95
+Embarked aircraft and small boats should be considered an extension of the ship;94 all available resources necessary to the lifesaving operation should be used, even if the location of the distress incident is in a coastal state's territorial sea.95

-In addition to a ship using an embarked aircraft for an AE rescue operation, any other available aircraft made aware of a distress can and should divert to render assistance in a coastal state's territorial sea.
-96 The use of an aircraft for an AE rescue operation would be governed by the same criteria placed on use of a surface rescue unit.97
+In addition to a ship using an embarked aircraft for an AE rescue operation, any other available aircraft made aware of a distress can and should divert to render assistance in a coastal state's territorial sea.96 The use of an aircraft for an AE rescue operation would be governed by the same criteria placed on use of a surface rescue unit.97

-The legal justification for the use of an aircraft in the conduct of an AE rescue operation cannot rest solely on UNCLOS; both articles 18 and 98 are silent on whether aircraft can assist persons in distress in a coastal state's territorial sea.98 However, the SAR Convention does consider the use of aircraft in the conduct of SAR operations.
-99 This makes sense, since the purpose of the SAR Convention is to implement the global SAR system, which provides the international framework for organizing and standardizing SAR processes and procedures in the coordination and conduct of lifesaving operations.
-To carry out this purpose, the SAR Convention supports the use of any and all rescue capabilities that can be used during a SAR operation, including rescue operations within any coastal state's territorial sea.
-100
+The legal justification for the use of an aircraft in the conduct of an AE rescue operation cannot rest solely on UNCLOS; both articles 18 and 98 are silent on whether aircraft can assist persons in distress in a coastal state's territorial sea.98 However, the SAR Convention does consider the use of aircraft in the conduct of SAR operations.99 This makes sense, since the purpose of the SAR Convention and standardizing SAR processes and procedures in the coordination and conduct of lifesaving operations.
+To carry out this purpose, the SAR Convention supports the use of any and all rescue capabilities that can be used during a SAR operation, including rescue operations within any coastal state's territorial sea.100